For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This is an important one.
 If you're planning on sending or receiving money from home, make sure you find out exactly how much it costs to transfer money between countries.

-Banks often take a commission fee of up to 3% for converting to your desired currency, and you might find there's another charge to send the money.
+Banks often charge a commission fee of up to 3% for converting to your desired currency, and you might find there's another charge to send the money.

 To work out how much you'll be paying in total, compare the exchange rate your bank is offering with an online currency converter and add the difference to their initial fee.
-We recommend using Wise to make larger conversions to £GBP.
+Wise can be useful if you're making larger conversions to £GBP.

 We've got information on the fees for international accounts below.